 - On or on the side of sandwiches or wraps

-- With eggs (especially when eggs have hot sauce on them0
+- With eggs (especially when eggs have hot sauce on them)

-- On the side of Asian Skillet Chicken or Taco Skillet Chicken for a quick 10 minute meal
+- On the side of Asian Skillet Chicken, Taco Skillet Chicken or Bang Bang Shrimp for a quick 10 minute meal

 - On the side of Curry Salmon Cakes